figma-plus/website/README.md

-# The website for Figma plugins manager.
+# The website for Figma Plus

 ### Development

 `yarn dev`

 ### Building for Production

 `yarn build`